mastracu/weblinkendpoint/readme.md

 **Please ensure barcode is 13-digits long as only EAN-13 barcodes are currently supported.**

-Once this is done I pair the CS4070 to the ZQ320 printer (you can use 123scan to print the related barcodes).
+Once this is done I pair the CS4070 to the ZQ printer.
+You can use 123scan to print the related barcodes (Bluetooth Pairing barcode for Serial Port Profile - Master).
+Please note that scanning the BT addr barcode on the back of the printer will not work.

 **You will also need to ensure the BT scanner is configured to CR-LF terminate the barcode read.**